nickgibson1000/Snake-Game/README.md

 ```
 This will execute our object file and run the program.

-**For VScode Users**
+## **For VScode Users**

-If you wish too create your own projects with ncurses I suggest remotely running WSL inside of the IDE.
+If you wish too create your own projects with ncurses, I suggest remotely running WSL inside of VScode.
 However, in-order for VScode too recognize the ncurses library you will need to update your C/C++ properties file.
 This can be done as follows...

-1. Open the command pallete by pressing **ctrl + shift + p** or by navigating to the settings icon in the bottom left, it should appear at the top of the menu.
+1. Open the command pallete by pressing **ctrl + shift + p** or by navigating to the settings icon in the bottom left ( a command pallete prompt should appear at the top of the menu).

 2. Enter ``` C/C++: Edit Configurations (JSON) ``` and open the file.